Prevalence of circumcision: Albania (36.8% or 47.7%)

+United Kingdom (20.7%)

+A 2015 survey of 6293 men (aged 16-74) in the United Kingdom found a prevalence of 20.7%.
+Racial and religious differences were apparent, as the study reported that circumcision in the United Kingdom ranged from 2.6% in Hindu British men, 16.3% in White British men, compared to 49.3% in Asian British men, 53.6% in Black British men, and 85.2% in Muslim British men.
+An older national survey on sexual attitudes in 2000 found that 15.8% of men or boys in the United Kingdom (ages 16–44) were circumcised, while 11.7% of 16- to 19-year-olds, and 19.6% of 40- to 44-year-olds said they had been circumcised.
+Apart from black Caribbeans, men born overseas were more likely to be circumcised.
+Rickwood et al. reported that the proportion of English boys circumcised for medical reasons had fallen from 35% in the early 1930s to 6.5% by the mid-1980s.
+As of 2000 an estimated 3.8% of male children in the UK would be circumcised for medical reasons by the age of 15.
+The researchers stated that this trend in the late 1990s saw too many boys, especially under the age of 5, were being circumcised because of a misdiagnosis of phimosis.

 Belgium (~22%)

 A study on genital sensitivity from 2013 recruited ~1400 adult men through leaflets randomly distributed at railway stations in Belgium.
 In this study 22.6% of the participants reported being circumcised.
 The majority identified as being Caucasian with only a very small minority reporting being Asian, Arabic or African.
 In another more recent (2023) and similarly designed study on genital sensitivity 21.7% (152 out of 702) of participants reported being circumcised.

 According to data from the National Institute for Health and Disability Insurance (NIHDI or RIZIV), the number of circumcisions performed in Belgium amounted to 25,286 in the year of 2011.
 The vast majority of the procedures were performed on individuals aged < 16 years old.
 If this rate remains stable it is estimated that over time the circumcision rate for boys aged 16 will reach 31.71%.

 Over 80%

 Kosovo (91.7%), Azerbaijan (98.5%) and Turkey (98.6%).